SAP/ui5-simple-require/README.md

-# UI5 Module Loader
+# ui5-simple-require

 ## Description

-This library was develop with the intention of importing SAP UI5 modules (created with `sap.ui.define`) into NodeJS applications.
-This allows the developer to isolate UI5 components and inject dependencies, hence, enabling to create isolated test environment.
+Import UI5 modules into NodeJS applications, allowing isolation of UI5 components and injection of dependencies to create an isolated test environment.

 ## Importing Modules